Talks and Walks for your group

 External lectures, talks and walks

-We offer a range of talks to groups and societies, including NADFAS, WI, archaeological societies and local history societies.
+We offer a range of talks to a range of groups and societies, including local history societies.

 Standard talks include:

-- Gold from the Time of Stonehenge - Summary: The Wiltshire Museum is the home of the best Bronze Age collections in Britain.
+- Gold from the Time of Stonehenge - the Wiltshire Museum is the home of the best Bronze Age collections in Britain.
 The talk outlines the remarkable craftsmanship and stunning objects found with the burials of the chieftains, important women and priests who used Stonehenge for their ceremonies.

 - The Story of Stonehenge